igravious/clearsilver_ebuild/README.md

 What is Clearsilver?

 [Clearsilver](http://www.clearsilver.net/) is a fast, powerful, and language-neutral HTML template system.
 In both static content sites and dynamic HTML applications, it provides a separation between presentation code and application logic which makes working with your project easier.

 This project conatins a Gentoo ebuild for clearsilver with a few small patches.
+Mainly it adds a Ruby interface.